Setting |

 |

-Percentage of venous leg ulcer visits among patients aged 18 years and older in which adequate compression is provided within the 12-month reporting period.
-Compression method should be appropriate to documented arterial supply.
+Percentage of venous leg ulcer visits among patients aged 18 years and older in which adequate compression is performed at each treatment visit in the 12 month reporting period or until VLU outcome .
+Arterial status must first be assessed at least one time with any non-invasive method and the device chosen for compression must be appropriate based on whether arterial supply is normal or reduced (see: USWR30: Arterial Screening Measure).
 As a benchmark, among providers reporting this measure, performance is more than 70% of visits.
 However, among providers who do NOT report the measure, compression is provided in only 25% of VLU visits

 |